-As of December 31, 2018, we had cash, cash equivalents and marketable securities of \$89.8 million.
-We believe that our existing cash, cash equivalents and marketable securities, will enable us to fund our operating expenses and capital expenditure requirements at least through the end of 2020.
+We believe the \$35 million in proceeds received at closing of term loan in combination with existing cash, cash equivalents, and marketable securities will be sufficient to support our planned operations, which include expenses for the commercialization of YCANTH[TM], if approved, and continued full clinical development of VP-102 for additional indications, including common warts and external genital warts, as well as VP-103 for plantar warts, at least through the second quarter of 2021.
 This estimate is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we expect.
 Changes may occur beyond our control that would cause us to consume our available capital before that time, including changes in and progress of our development activities, acquisitions of additional product candidates, and changes in regulation.
 Our future capital requirements will depend on many factors, including:

-- the progress and results of our Phase 2 clinical trial and any other additional clinical trials evaluating VP-102 as a potential treatment for common warts; - the scope, progress, results and costs of the development program evaluating VP-102 as a potential treatment for external genital warts; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for VP-103 and any other indications of VP-102 we may decide to pursue; - the extent to which we develop, in-license or acquire other product candidates and technologies; - the number and development requirements of other product candidates that we may pursue; - the costs, timing and outcome of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - our ability to establish collaborations to commercialize VP-102 or any of our other product candidates outside the United States; and - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims.
+- the progress and results of our Phase 3 clinical program and any other additional clinical trials evaluating VP-102 as a potential treatment for common warts; - the scope, progress, results and costs of the development programs evaluating VP-102 as a potential treatment for external genital warts and any other indications of VP-102 we may decide to pursue and VP-103; - the extent to which we develop, in-license or acquire other product candidates and technologies; - the number and development requirements of other product candidates that we may pursue; - · the costs, timing and outcome of regulatory review of our product candidates; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for VP-102 for the treatment of molluscum, if approved, and any of our product candidates for which we receive marketing approval; - · the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - · our ability to establish collaborations to commercialize VP-102 or any of our other product candidates outside the United States; and - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims.

 We may require additional capital to commercialize VP-102 for the treatment of molluscum, common warts and/or external genital warts, and/or VP-103 for the treatment of plantar warts.
-If we receive regulatory approval for VP-102 and/or VP-103 for these indications, we expect to incur significant commercialization expenses related to product manufacturing, sales, marketing and distribution, depending on where we choose to commercialize.
+If we receive regulatory approval for VP-102 or VP-103 for these indications, we expect to incur significant commercialization expenses related to product manufacturing, sales, marketing and distribution, depending on where we choose to commercialize.
 Additional funds may not be available on a timely basis, on favorable terms, or at all, and such funds, if raised, may not be sufficient to enable us to continue to implement our long-term business strategy.
 If we are unable to raise sufficient additional capital, we could be forced to curtail our planned operations and the pursuit of our growth strategy.